siwells/pdt_materials/project.euler/README.md

 5. Guess the Color game - Show RGB value, get player to click the matching colour swatch, easy/hard mode
 6. Hangman game - Guess the word one letter at a time
 7. Tic Tac Toe/Noughts & Crosses
-8. Pong
+8. Pong game
 9. Pairs game - take turns to select two cards and see if they match
-10. Maze game
+10. Maze game - generating mazes is fun (and a stepping stone towards generating rooms/level/dungeons for your dungeon crawler game.
 11. Tip calculator/bill splitter
 12. Palindrome checker
 13. To-do list